Services available

 Shared Pregnancy Care

-Shared maternity care is a model of care where your pregnancy care is shared between your private midwife (or other care provider such as a GP) and the public hospital you are booked to have your baby at.
+Shared maternity care is a model of care in which your pregnancy care is shared between your private midwife (or other care provider such as a GP or obstetrician) and the public hospital you are booked to have your baby at.
 This allows you to have continuity of care throughout your pregnancy and post-natal period with a care provider of your choice.

 If you choose this model of care, the majority of your appointments are with your private midwife, and you usually have two to three appointments with the hospital.
 Your baby will be born in hospital and you have access to all of the allied care the hospital offers if required, but the majority of your visits are with your midwife in the community.
 Visits with your private midwife will take place in your home and will include all of your routine clinical care and testing.
 If indicated, Emily can order blood tests, ultrasounds and prescribe medications you may require.